mspnp/geode-pattern-accelerator/README.md

 The API Management API(s) and Operations will need to be updated to match the endpoints in your API.

-On line 48, the API is named 'Inventory' with path, protocols, etc. specified:
+On line 48 of [main.tf](./terraform/internal_modules/geode/main.tf) in the geode module, the "inventory" API is declared with path, protocols, etc. specified:

 ```terraform
 resource "azurerm_api_management_api" "inventory" {